 The REACT campaign provides essential information to help you understand the different causes of colic, how to recognise colic early, and how to plan ahead to make sure you give your horse the best chance of recovering.
 We look forward to sharing this information with you and making sure you are prepared.

-The REACT colic campaign includes a poster of the most common signs of colic, and ten fact sheets on colic ‘essentials’:
+The REACT colic campaign includes a poster of the most common signs of colic, and nine fact sheets on colic ‘essentials’.